-- Have identified key activities to enhance the impact and integrity of their WSI. - Have analyzed how the key activities improve their WSI Model.
+- Have identified key activities to enhance the impact and integrity of their WSI. - The work of the set o

 Adopting the same hat approach

 WSI participants have different types of information, which may affect their perception of the integrity situation.
 For example, consider the guiding question: How well have risks with regard to public sector collusion and policy capture been identified?
 Are they being managed?
 Average score of 1.8 implies that some participants may have given an answer that scores 1 and others have given an answer scoring of 2 or higher.
 The corporate partner may have spent significant time discussing capture risks with the WSI manager, but other WSI participants are not aware of this analysis and provide lower scores.
 When discussing their perception with others, several participants may tend to stick to their opinion and will try to convince the other party.
 This may lead to a long debate with winners and losers.